 Method 1

-Step 3: Slide the yarn off your finger carefully, then gently pull both strands to create a snug knot.
-You’ve successfully formed a simple yarn knot!
+Step 3: Carefully slide the yarn off your finger.
+Then, gently pull both ends of the yarn to create a snug slip knot.

 Method 2

-Your slip knot is now done, and you’re all set to begin your crochet project.
-Just like before, use your left hand to pinch the base of the slip knot between your thumb and middle finger to start making chain stitches.
+Use your left hand to pinch the base of the slip knot between your thumb and middle finger to start making chain stitches.

 Method 3